 I will list our program and photos of the performance below.

-I am planing to be back to Paris next year!
+I am planning to be back in Paris next year!

 Dancing Dreaming Isadora

 with Pianist Eriko Tokaji and Duncan Dancer Amber Sky

 At Studio Le Regard du Cygne in Paris, France